'Clueless, the Musical' Set for Off-Broadway Premiere

 Eisenberg, whose 2015 play The Spoils was produced by The New Group before transferring to London, returns to the company to round out the season with his latest effort, Yea, Sister!, about a suburban mom who has trouble juggling her responsiblities as a parent and her starring role in a local production of South Pacific.
 The Social Network star's show will debut in April 2019, with casting details to come.

-All shows will take place at New York's Pershing Square Signature Center.
+All shows will be staged at New York's Pershing Square Signature Center.
 For more information, click here.